luisalvesmartins/ServiceMock/README.md

-# ServiceMock
+# SimpleCacheAPI
-Service Mock Storage Management API- small C# API project to store request and response pairs and also missed requests
+SimpleCacheAPI- small C# API project to store request and response pairs and also missed requests

 This project is to be used locally under your own security closed network.
 Implement the security protocols you feel the need.